 Jeronimos Monastery

-Make the Monstery your first visit of the day to avoid as much as possible the queues.
+Make the Monastery your first visit of the day to avoid the queues as much as possible.
 If you purchase the Lisboa Card, you get free access to the Monastery.
-Otherwise, you may want to buy your ticket in advance to avoid the likely queues at the ticket counter, especially if you’re heading to Belem later during the day.
+Otherwise, you may buy your ticket in advance to avoid the likely queues at the ticket counter, especially if you’re heading to Belém later in the day.

-The Jeronimos Monastery is intimately related to the Portuguese discoveries.
-The Monastery was built at the beginning of the 1500s to commemorate Vasco de Gama and his epic journey to India, and as an homage to the Virgin Mary for having protected the journey.
+The Jeronimos Monastery is intimately related to Portuguese discoveries.
+The Monastery was built at the beginning of the 1500s to commemorate Vasco de Gama and his epic journey to India and as a homage to the Virgin Mary for protecting the journey.
 By the entrance, you can see Vasco de Gama’s tomb, and you’ll be enchanted by the elaborated late Gothic carvings of the cloisters.

 Monument to the Discoveries